ARPA Funds Report

 The College will be distributing these funds directly to you Friday, January 28th using the distribution method you have selected for refunds (check or direct deposit).
 These funds can be used at your discretion for any necessity expenses you may have, such as food, housing, course materials, technology, health care, and child-care expenses.

 If you have an outstanding UCC balance and would like the funds applied directly toward it, please complete the Authorization Form.
-Submit completed form to This email address is being protected from spambots.
-You need JavaScript enabled to view it. by January 24, 2022 using your UCC student email.
+Submit completed form to [email protected] by January 24, 2022 using your UCC student email.
 Funds will only be applied to any outstanding balance with the competition of this form.

 These funds were made available by the US Government and are being distributed in accordance with their restrictions and guidelines.

 We understand that this pandemic has created a number of unique needs for our students.
-If you are experiencing hardships at this time, monetary or otherwise, please do not hesitate to reach out to us via This email address is being protected from spambots.
-You need JavaScript enabled to view it., and we will do all that we can to support you with the resources you need to continue your academic journey and ultimately reach your goals.
+If you are experiencing hardships at this time, monetary or otherwise, please do not hesitate to reach out to us via [email protected], and we will do all that we can to support you with the resources you need to continue your academic journey and ultimately reach your goals.

 Stay safe and continue your journey.